Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Discussion

 Many empirical estimates of $f(N_{\specnotation{H}{I}},z)$ have been proposed to study the IGM opacity and provide a theoretical ingredient to calculate the EUVB.
 We compare the measurements in this work with the most widely used models in the literature: \citet{2012ApJ...746..125H}, \citet{2014MNRAS.442.1805I} and \citet{2019MNRAS.485...47P} in \autoref{fig11}, with the $z_{912}$ for calculating $\lmfp$ using \autoref{eq10} defined as:

 where $\sigma_\mathrm{ph}(z)$ is the hydrogen photoionization cross section when the photon reaches redshift $z$.
-We do not include the model in \citet{2020MNRAS.493.1614F}, as it only differs from \citet{2019MNRAS.485...47P} at low redshift. \citet{2019MNRAS.485...47P} (purple line) best matches our results among the three models, while \citet{2012ApJ...746..125H} overpredict the mean free path at $z\gtrsim 3.2$ and \citet{2014MNRAS.442.1805I} underpredict the mean free path at $z\gtrsim4$.
-Nevertheless, the three models all overpredict the evolution speed implied by our measurements, illustrated with the green dash-dot line.
+We do not include the model in \citet{2020MNRAS.493.1614F}, as it only differs from \citet{2019MNRAS.485...47P} at low redshift. \citet{2019MNRAS.485...47P} (purple line) best matches our results among the three models, while \citet{2012ApJ...746..125H} overpredict the mean free path at $z\gtrsim 3.2$. { \citet{2014MNRAS.442.1805I} underpredict the mean free path at $z\gtrsim4$ by $\sim15\%$, with a $p$-value from $\chi^2$-goodness-of-fit test to be $\sim1.5\times10^{-8}$.} Nevertheless, the three models all overpredict the evolution speed implied by our measurements, illustrated with the green dash-dot line.
 However, the functional form in \citet{2010ApJ...721.1448S} coincides with our results.
 All these models are derived from the Ly$\alpha$ absorber statistics, which are easily biased by e.g. line blending and the clustering of absorption systems \citep{2010ApJ...718..392P, 2014MNRAS.438..476P}, while our method does not depend on the specific distribution of Ly$\alpha$ absorbers.
 Therefore, we encourage a further exploration of systematics and a modification of the form of $f(N_{\specnotation{H}{I}},z)$ to better match the observations.